eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 	- Remove callbacks to simplify *JavaScript* applications, by "representing user interactions as signals that map onto functions"
 			\cite[\SAcknowledgments, pp. xvii]{Tate2014}.
+	- Reactive programming is a programming paradigm that is centered on the flow of data, rather than the flow of events \cite[\S3, pp. 89]{Tate2014}.